etherkit/Si5351Arduino/README.md

 Setting the Output Frequency
 ----------------------------
 As indicated above, the library accepts and indicates clock and PLL frequencies in units of 0.01 Hz, as an _unsigned long long_ variable type (or _uint64_t_).
-When entering literal values, append "ULL" to make an explicit unsigned long long number to ensure proper tuning.
+When entering literal values, append ```ULL``` to make an explicit unsigned long long number to ensure proper tuning.
 Since many applications won't require sub-Hertz tuning, you may wish to use an _unsigned long_ (or _uint32_t_) variable to hold your tune frequency, then scale it up by multiplying by 100ULL before passing it to the set_freq() method.

-Using the *set_freq* method is the easiest way to use the library and gives you a wide range of tuning options, but has some constraints in its usage.
+Using the _set_freq()_ method is the easiest way to use the library and gives you a wide range of tuning options, but has some constraints in its usage.
 Outputs CLK0 through CLK5 by default are all locked to PLLA while CLK6 and CLK7 are locked to PLLB.
 Due to the nature of the Si5351 architecture, there may only be one CLK output among those sharing a PLL which may be set greater than 112.5 MHz.
 Therefore, once one CLK output has been set above 112.5 MHz, no more CLKs on the same PLL will be allowed to be set greater than 112.5 MHz (unless the one which is already set is changed to a frequency below this threshold).
-Also, due to the special PLL requirements for output frequencies above 150 MHz, the *set_freq* method will not tune above 150 MHz.
+Also, due to the special PLL requirements for output frequencies above 150 MHz, the _set_freq()_ method will not tune above 150 MHz.
 Refer to the next section for instructions on how to generate these output frequencies.

 If the above constraints are not suitable, you need glitch-free tuning, or you are counting on multiple clocks being locked to the same reference, you may set the PLL frequency manually then make clock reference assignments to either of the PLLs.

 Manually Selecting a PLL Frequency
 ----------------------------------
-Instead of letting the library choose a PLL frequency for your chosen output frequency, you can choose it yourself in the *set_freq_manual* method.
-This method is similar to *set_freq*, but the second argument is the desired PLL frequency:
+Instead of letting the library choose a PLL frequency for your chosen output frequency, you can choose it yourself in the _set_freq_manual()_ method.
+This method is similar to _set_freq()_, but the second argument is the desired PLL frequency:

     si5351.set_freq_manual(19800000000ULL, 79200000000ULL, SI5351_CLK0);

 **If you use this method (or the other methods to tweak the PLL and multisynth settings manually), it is very important to remember that the library will no longer properly track the PLL and multisynth settings and that you alone will be responsible for keeping the synths tuned properly.
 Strange things can happen to your other outputs if they are already in use.
 Be sure to read the Si5351 datasheet and Silicon Labs AN619 before doing this so that you understand what you are doing.**

 When you are setting the PLL manually you need to be mindful of the limits of the IC.
-The multisynth is a fractional PLL, with limits described in AN619 as:
+The multisynth (MS0 through MS5) is a fractional PLL, with limits described in AN619 as:

 >Valid Multisynth divider ratios are 4, 6, 8, and any fractional value between 8 + 1/1,048,575 and 900 + 0/1.
 This means that if any output is greater than 112.5 MHz (900 MHz/8), then this output frequency sets one